Honda Civic Type R review

 The huge – and very powerful – brakes are unique for the Type R, and feel easily capable of slowing you from high speeds time and again without growing tired.
 A new design for 2020 makes them lighter and even more resistant to brake fade.
 The bodyshell of the latest model is also 35% stiffer than before, which helps it to feel far more precise when you drive enthusiastically.
 This played a part in the Type R reclaiming its trophy for the fastest Nurburgring circuit lap for a front-wheel drive production car – although it has since been beaten by the two-seat Renault Megane RS Trophy R, which costs an eye-watering £72,000.

 The stiff body also helps the latest Type R ride more smoothly than the previous model.
 Eliminating flex from the bodywork means that the springs don’t have to work so hard to keep lean under control.
 This, combined with a more sophisticated rear suspension design, means that bumps and potholes don’t feel nearly as crashy and uncomfortable as used to be the Type R’s achilles heel.
 New adaptive dampers mean you can now adjust the ride for ultimate handling or a more comfortable ride as the mood takes you.
+Choose the Sport Line and smaller wheels also make it the most comfortable version on bumpy roads.

 You’ll either love or hate the Civic Type R’s styling, with its gaping air intakes, bonnet vent, wheel arch extensions and massive boot spoiler.
 It’s definitely one of the most outlandish-looking hot hatchbacks, so those that prefer subtlety might be happier in a Hyundai i30 N or BMW M135i.
 Honda says all the sporty body parts enhance the aerodynamics and driving experience, but for 2020 it introduced a more discrete Sport Line version of the Type R with a much smaller rear wing and black seats instead of the standard red ones.